maxkueng/node-metaflac/README.md

 ### Show Blocksize

+** `metaflac.showMinBlocksize(options, file, callback) **

-`--show-min-blocksize` Show the minimum block size from the STREAMINFO block.
+Show the minimum block size from the STREAMINFO block.
+Same as `--show-min-blocksize`.
+The `options` argument is one the above _options_. `file` is the path to the FLAC file.
+The `callback` gets a _boolean_ as its first argument, the second argument is the blocksize.

 ```javascript
 metaflac.showMinBlocksize([], './beautiful-song.flac', function (err, blocksize) {